-- About children: number of, names, ages, childcare arrangements or marital status. - General questions about disabilities or physical limitations.
-It is better to ask if they are able to perform the specific tasks you need. - About being single, married, divorced, separated, widowed. - Questions concerning pregnancy, birth control, children, or future childbearing plans. - Direct or indirect questions which would indicate an applicant's ancestry, national origin, race, or color. - Any questions that, if answered, would reveal religious affiliation, denomination, customs, holidays observed, or name of minister. - Questions about age, except to ask if the person is of legal age to work as a CDASS Attendant (16).
+- About children, number of, names, ages, child care arrangements or marital status. - General questions about disabilities or physical limitations.
+It is better to ask if they are able to perform specific tasks. - About being single, married, divorced, separated, widowed. - Questions concerning pregnancy, birth control, children, or future childbearing plans. - Direct or indirect questions which would indicate an applicant's ancestry, national origin, race or color. - Any questions that, if answered, would reveal religious affiliation, denomination, customs, holidays observed, or name of minister. - Questions about age, except to ask if the person is of legal age to work (18).